 (1) In this section —

-“remote communication” means any way of communicating at a distance including by telephone, fax, email and radio.
+remote communication means any way of communicating at a distance including by telephone, fax, email and radio.

 (2) A reference in this section to making an application includes a reference to giving information in support of the application.